xufeige/test/readme.txt

-reating a new branch is quick.
+Creating a new branch is quick & simple.